axdogeatsham/ball_and_pipe_control/README.md

 ## Overview of Project

 The goal for this project was to control a ball and pipe system using MATLAB and a control system of our choice.
-This project's goal was to control the height of a ball within a pipe using a fan which is controlled using PWM values.
+The ball and pipe system consists of a ping pong ball whihc is the object being moved, a PWM fan at the bottom of the pipe which is used to control the altitude of the ball, and an IR distance sensor used to track the height of the ball.
 For our control system, we decided to use the Linear Quadratic Regulator (LQR) which is a control method that focuses on minimizing the cost and time to reach a desired state.
+To interface with the ball and pipe system, a series of commands were transmitted by the MATLAB code as defined by the SCFBA SPecification Sheet document.

 ## Theory of Control Method (Linear Quadratic Regulator)